SynthDAO/snx-limit-orders/specs/Node.md

 ### Watcher Service

 This service listens for new Ethereum blocks in realtime.
-On each new block, the service calls the `SynthLimitOrder` contract's `getAllExecutableOrders` view function.
+On each new block, the service calls the Proxy contract's `getAllExecutableOrders` view function.
 This function will return an array of `orderID`s that are immediately executable by the service.
 This array also excludes cancelled or previously executed limit orders.

-Alternatively, the service can also use the `Order` contract event to subscribe to newly submitted limit orders and check their validity using the `orders` mapping.

 If any executable limit orders are found, they are passed to the Execution Service